Living in Finland

 Finnish personal identity code

 All Laurea's incoming international students have to get a personal identity code in Finland.
 For a foreign citizen moving to Finland from abroad, a personal identity code is issued when he or she has been registered in the Population Information System.
 Laurea Exchange students can make the registration for the personal identity code during the Laurea Orientation days for exchange students.
 The request may also be filed together with an application for a residence permit (students from other than EU/EEA country or Switzerland).
-These applications are received by Finnish missions abroad.
+Finnish missions abroad receive these applications.

 In general to get the personal identity code in Finland:

 - You have register for the code at the Laurea Orientation days or alternatively personally visit a Local Register Office in Finland

 - You will fill in a form with your personal information and your address in Finland

 - You should take with you to the office: passport, certificate of attendance from Laurea, residence permit (if you have one)

 Insurance is recommended for all international students!
 EU/EEA country residents are entitled to healthcare in other EU member countries, if you have a European Health Insurance Card (EHIC card).
 The EHIC card is NOT an alternative to travel insurance.
 It does not cover any private healthcare or costs such as a return flight to your home country or lost/stolen property.

 Cost of Living